 By 2022–2023, the company had further diversified into various industries, including robotics, artificial intelligence, and healthcare (following the acquisition of One Medical).
 The $8.45 billion acquisition of MGM Studios also strengthened its position in the entertainment industry.

-Throughout its history, the company has faced criticism over working conditions, its impact on small businesses, and its market dominance.
+Throughout its history, the company has been criticized for its working conditions, impact on small businesses, and market dominance.
 Despite these challenges, it has continued to grow and innovate, evolving from a small online bookstore into a global technology giant, influencing many aspects of modern life.

 Meaning and History